Overview of Arkansas Taxes

 Tax rates in Arkansas are applied in terms of mills.
 A mill is equal to 1/1,000, or one tenth of a percent.
 So if your tax rate is 30 mills and your assessed value is $20,000, your property tax bill would be $600.
 That’s $20,000 x (30/1,000).
 The millage rates in Arkansas vary by county, city and school district.

-Another way of looking at property taxes is the average effective rate.
-This refers to the average annual property tax payment divided by the average property value.
-The table below shows average effective property tax rates, as well as median property tax payments and home values, for every county in Arkansas.
+Another way of looking at property taxes is the effective tax rate.
+This refers to the median annual property tax payment divided by the median property value.
+The table below shows effective property tax rates, as well as median property tax payments and home values, for a number of counties in Arkansas:

 Want to learn more about your mortgage payments?
 Check out our mortgage calculator.